Common Area Maintenance (CAM) Charges: What to Know

 • Among other things

 Common Area Maintenance is similar but only applies to the cost of running shared features.
-CAMs also exclude property tax and insurance.
+CAMs also exclude property taxes and insurance.
 This means that it's common to hear your reimbursements described as "CAM, Tax and Insurance," which is another way of saying that you'll pay your share of the building's entire operating expenses.

 How CAM will Appear in Your Rent